 The Governance Action Plan (Appendix 1) comprises the actions carried forward from the 2021/22 and 2022/23 AGS Action Plans and the issues arising from the 2023/24 process.
-The action plan has two parts:
+The Audit and Governance Committee will receive regular update reports on the action plan and assurances that actions are being progressed.